psychemedia/storytelling-notes/twa-sisters-binnorie.md

 Binnorie

-OŃCE upon a time there were two king's daughters lived in a bower near the bonny milldams of Binnorie.
+ONCE upon a time there were two king's daughters lived in a bower near the bonny milldams of Binnorie.
 And Sir William came wooing the eldest and won her love and plighted troth with glove and with ring.

 ![Binnore / Twa Sisters: harper kneeling next to body of maiden](images/binnorie_harp.png)